ToBlick/cs101/slides/welcome.md

  - If using VSCode: [Set VSCode to use WSL Bash](https://devblogs.microsoft.com/commandline/tips-and-tricks-for-linux-development-with-wsl-and-visual-studio-code/#setting-the-default-shell)
 - alternatively: Windows (Git)
  - [Install Git for Windows](https://gitforwindows.org/).
- - To set Git Bash up in VSCode [the second answer here](https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal) by **Mahade Walid** and edited by **FruityOatyBar** (ignore the first answe, which is outdated).
+ - To set Git Bash up in VSCode [the second answer here](https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal) by **Mahade Walid** and edited by **FruityOatyBar** (ignore the first answer, which is outdated).
 - Mac users already have a UNIX command shell in the Terminal app.

 ---